TLindqvist/fp-experiments/01-basics/01-basics.md

 ## 1.1 Reduction

 One of the most basic concepts hen programming in any higher-level language comes from mathematics and is one that we often take for granted.
 That is **reduction**.
-According to Cambridge dictionary it is "the act of making something, or of smoething bevoming, smaller in size, amount[...]".
-In mathematics it means to reqrite an expression in simpler form.
+According to Cambridge dictionary it is "the act of making something, or of something becoming, smaller in size, amount[...]".
+In mathematics it means to rewrite an expression in simpler form.
 For example:

 `2 * (1 + 3)` can be reduced to `2 * 4` which in turn can be reduced `8`.